 Brain Injury Law Firm

-In order to determine the severity of a brain injury, victims will undergo diagnostic testing, such as a CAT scan and MRI.
-Many brain injury victims will need to consult with a neurologist and/or a neuropsychologist.
+In order to determine the severity of a brain injury, victims will generally undergo diagnostic testing, such as a CAT scan and MRI.
+“Mild” injuries will not show up on this type of scanning and therefore many brain injury victims need to consult with a neurologist and/or a neuropsychologist before their diagnosis is made.
 A neurologist specializes in diagnosing and treating disorders of the brain and nervous system.
-A neuropsychologist specializes in the relationship between the brain and behavior and can determine the extent of the victim’s injury and how it is affecting them.
+A neuropsychologist specializes in the relationship between the brain and behavior and can determine the extent of the victim’s injury and how it is affecting them by performing a complex series of test-batteries to assess how well the various areas of the brain are functioning.

 Common Side Effects from Brain Injuries

-Sleep Issues: It is not uncommon for a brain injury victim to report issues with sleep patterns.
-Many find it difficult to fall asleep and when they finally do, they are only able to sleep for a few hours at a time.
-This lack of sleep can not only be frustrating for the victim, leaving them with no energy, but it can also cause other symptoms to worsen because the body needs sleep in order to heal.
-Without getting the proper amount of sleep, the brain injury will take longer to heal or become worse.
+Sleep Issues: It is not uncommon for a brain injury victim to report that their sleep patterns are disturbed.
+Many find it difficult to fall asleep and, when they finally do, they are only able to sleep for a few hours at a time.
+This leads to chronic sleep deprivation, which is frustrating for the victim’s family as well, as it impacts upon mood, motivation, energy, and can cause other symptoms to worsen because the body (including the brain) needs sleep in order to recover.

-Trouble with Concentrating and Thinking: Many moderate brain injuries cause cognitive difficulties for the victim.
-This can result in having issues with memory, awareness of where they are, solving problems, self-awareness, and other “thinking skills.”
+Trouble with Concentrating and Thinking: Many mild and moderate brain injuries cause cognitive difficulties for the victim.
+This can result in them reporting issues with their memory, their awareness of where they are, losing track of what they are doing mid-stream, impaired problem solving skills, impaired self-awareness, and other “thinking skills.”

-Becoming Easily Irritable: Increased irritability is often a result of the other two common issues, lack of sleep and issue with thinking skills.
-What were routine tasks before the injury now become difficult and challenging.
+Becoming Easily Irritable: Increased irritability is often a result of the other two common issues, lack of sleep, impaired brain function (those “thinking skills”), and depression over the changes in their lives or the frustration from their inability to recover.
+What was previously a “routine task” may become difficult or impossible.
 And anyone who has suffered mild bouts of insomnia can attest at how frustrating it can be to not be able to sleep.
 Victims also become agitated easily because of the different way family and friends may be treating them since they have been injured.

 Contact a Brain Injury Attorney Today

-If you or a loved one has suffered a brain injury because of the negligence or recklessness of another party, contact a brain injury law firm Woodland Hills, CA offers today for a free case evaluation and to find out how you can get the financial compensation you deserve.
+If you or a loved one has suffered a brain injury because of the negligence or recklessness of another party, contact a brain injury lawyer, such as Davis & Brusca, for a free case evaluation and to find out whether financial compensation may be available.